Chico Slimani

-Yousseph "Chico" Slimani (born 1971) is a British singer who rose to prominence in the United Kingdom after reaching the quarter-finals of the 2005 series of the talent show The X Factor.
+Yousseph "Chico" Slimani (born 1971) is a Welsh singer who rose to prominence in the United Kingdom after reaching the quarter-finals of the 2005 series of the talent show The X Factor.
 In 2006, he had a number one hit on the British charts entitled "It's Chico Time".
 In 2008, he appeared on the reality TV show CelebAir where he came third.
-In December 2019, he appeared at the 15th anniversary of Ely's Christmas light switch event.

 Early life

 Yousseph Slimani was born in Bridgend, Wales.
 He moved to live in Morocco from the age of two, when his father took him to live on the family farm.
 He returned to the United Kingdom with his father at the age of 14.
-After leaving school he trained on the Youth Training Scheme as an electrical engineer.
+After leaving school, he trained on the Youth Training Scheme as an electrical engineer.

 Aspiring to have a career in arts and entertainment, Slimani took part in an exotic dance troupe called "Extreme Force" and later became a singer/compere with Lapattack.
 He also worked as a stripper for a while.
 From a young age, he continued writing and recording songs.
 In 2004, Slimani worked as an actor and co-wrote, starred, produced and provided the soundtrack for the BAFTA nominated short film Winner Takes All alongside actor JC Mac.

 Career

 The X Factor and singing career

 Judge Simon Cowell walked out of Slimani's initial X Factor audition after fellow judges Louis Walsh and Sharon Osbourne voted him through to the second round after he performed "If I Ever Fall in Love" (from Shai) / "Kiss" (from Prince and the Revolution).

 His category ("Over 25s") was mentored by Osbourne, who put him through to the live television phase after a particularly memorable performance at the Osbournes' "home", in which he jumped into a shallow pool and danced in the water (still holding a live microphone).

-Slimani was at first mocked in the press, but after changing the style of his performances, to become slightly more self-mocking, he began to win voters over.
-He also became the first contestant in a Simon Cowell show (Pop Idol, American Idol, The X Factor) to sing an original song (co-written with X Factor vocal coach Mark Hudson), the camp and iconic "It's Chico Time", named after his catchphrase (Chico: "What time is it?"
-Audience: "It's Chico Time!")
+Slimani was at first mocked in the press, but after changing the style of his performances to become slightly more self-mocking, he began to win voters over.
+He also became the first contestant in a Simon Cowell show (Pop Idol, American Idol, The X Factor) to sing an original song (co-written with X Factor vocal coach Mark Hudson), the camp and iconic "It's Chico Time", named after his catchphrase (Chico: "What time is it?"; Audience: "It's Chico Time!")

 Cowell was converted during the series, commenting that Slimani was a 'born entertainer', even if he was not the recording artist the show was looking to discover.
 In the quarter-final, Slimani was voted out of the competition, which was won by Shayne Ward in December 2005.

 The performances by Slimani during X Factor included: